 - For the taxpayer: KRW 1.5 million per year.
 Non-residents of Korea are allowed to claim only the personal deduction for themselves.

 - For a spouse who lives with the taxpayer and has an adjusted gross income of less than KRW 1 million per annum: KRW 1.5 million per year.

 - Handicapped person in the taxpayer's household: KRW 2 million for each handicapped person.
-The handicapped person may be the taxpayer, spouse or other dependents.
+The handicapped person may be the taxpayer, spouse, or other dependants.

-- Person aged 70 or older: KRW 1 million for each taxpayer, spouse or dependent aged 70 or older in the taxpayer’s household.
+- Person aged 70 or older: KRW 1 million for each taxpayer, spouse, or dependant aged 70 or older in the taxpayer’s household.

 - Single parent: KRW 1 million.
 In case a single parent claims the female taxpayer deduction above, only the single parent deduction of KRW 1 million is allowed.

 All business-related expenses, such as moving expenses, travel expenses, automobile expenses, and certain amounts of entertainment expenses, are tax deductible.
 Alternatively, reimbursements for such expenses can be claimed by the business as deductible expenses and need not be included in the individual's taxable income.

 Business losses excluding rental losses are deductible against employment income, pension income, other income, interest income, and dividend income in order to calculate the tax base.
 Unused losses can be carried forward for ten years.
 However, rental losses are deducible against only rental income and unused rental losses can be carried forward for ten years.